Sleep Apnea Explained

 The most common warning sign is loud snoring, usually noticed by the person sleeping next to you.
 You may also experience dry mouth, weight gain, irritability, nightmares when sleeping, headaches, fatigue or depression.

-Untreated sleep apnea increases a person’s risk for some life-threatening illnesses such as high blood pressure, stroke, diabetes, obesity, and heart failure.
+Untreated sleep apnea increases a person’s risk for some life-threatening illnesses such as high blood pressure, stroke, diabetes, and heart failure.

 How to Treat Sleep Apnea

 Part of sleep apnea treatment is adopting lifestyle changes such as getting regular physical exercise and losing weight.
 Once diagnosed, doctors commonly prescribe a Continuous Positive Airway Pressure (CPAP) machine.